There are thousands of reasons why people choose to be healthy.

 Maybe you have a sport that you want to compete in, a health concern you want to eradicate, or maybe you just want to look good naked.
 I’ll be honest – the latter played a big part in the deal for me.

 Whatever your initial reason for choosing to be healthy, it probably came with a bunch of other unexpected benefits.
 Sooner rather than later, you come to realise just how good your body is designed to feel.
 You never felt bad before – but now you’ve set a new benchmark, why would you want to go back?
+Take a look at this list of ideas on how you can start feeling awesome every day:

 #1 - Wake up without an alarm (or use a smart alarm)